philmccarthy/rails-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Rails backend-only API was built in 6 days while I was in Mod 3 of [Turing School's](https://turing.io) Backend Engineering program.
+This Rails-backed JSON API was built in 6 days while I was in Mod 3 of [Turing School's](https://turing.io) Backend Engineering program.

 Areas of exploration and learning on this project included: